GTChurch/Pebbles/Giving Reconciliation Page/Readme.md

 Next on your Giving Reconciliation Page, you will need to add an HTML block and a Dynamic data block to the sidebar of the page.
 These will become the report parameters pane, and the Total Batch count pane respectively, the latter of which is optional but our finance team wanted it so maybe yours will too.
 The main area of the page will need another Dynamic Data block which will become the actual list of Batches, accounts and income.

+Be sure that in the HTML block on the page you give it SQL permissions, and Rock Entity permissions!!

 Finally, on each of the Dynamic Data blocks on this page you will need to add the following in the "Parameters" field...
 `@StartDate=,@EndDate=,@CurrencyType=,@TransactionType=`.
 This will enable the block to get SQL Query parameters from the HTML block that controls the report start/enddate etc. The dynamic data block in the main section will also need `~/page/163?batchId={BatchId}` added, which will make each row clickable and take the user from the report page to the batch details page.